Measure-Lab/IdenGate/README.md

 **RetinaMNIST_224**: The dataset can be found **[here](https://drive.google.com/file/d/1073VltJ3iwURdtSqMyG7qlIKpkakfp7S/view?usp=sharing)**.

 We provide RetinaMNIST_224 as a lightweight demonstration dataset.
-To run the demo, simply place the dataset in the eval folder and execute eval.py.
+To run the demo, simply place the RetinaMNIST_224 in the eval folder and execute eval.py.
 An example output file, eval_results_example.csv, is also provided for reference.
 Under the described experimental environment, the execution time of eval.py is under 60 seconds.
+Due to environmental differences, the generated .csv results may not be identical to eval_results_example.csv.

 Please note that the main codebase is developed and trained in a Linux environment, using two NVIDIA RTX 5090 GPUs.
 For demonstration convenience, we adapt the eval.py script to be compatible with Windows environments.